KhamisiKibet/QT-PyQt-PySide-Custom-Widgets/docs/project-maker.md

 Now you can open and edit your project!!

 ## What Next?
-It is time to improve your UI design skills with QT, watch these [tutorials](https://www.youtube.com/c/SpinnTV/videos)
+Its time to improve your UI design skills with QT, watch these [tutorials](https://www.youtube.com/c/SpinnTV/videos)